tableau/extensions-api/docs/trex_create.md

 1. Start up your web page or application (or make sure it is running).

-2. Start Tableau and open a workbook with a dashboard, or create a new dashboard with at least one worksheet.
+2. Start Tableau and open a workbook with a dashboard, or create a new dashboard.

 3. In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.
 In the **Add an Extension** dialog box, click **Access Local Extensions** and browse to directory where you have your manifest file.